SourceGroove/spring-batch-file-layout/README.md

 # Spring Batch File Layouts

 ## Overview
-Spring Batch File Layouts aim to simplify the construction of FlatFileItemReader/Writers for fixed width & delimited flat files.
+Spring Batch File Layouts aim to simplify the construction of File ItemReader/Writers for fixed width, delimited and Excel files.

 This library sits on top of existing SpringBatch components and allows the developer to focus on defining a single file layout that can be used to both read and write flat files in a simplified manner.